Skip to main content

 2. 304 Not Modified — no action

-3. New version detected — downloads config, bundles locally, atomically swaps the running flow, updates cache, reports version via heartbeat
+3. New version detected — re-fetches secrets, downloads config, bundles locally, atomically swaps the running flow, updates cache, reports version via heartbeat

 Caching and resilience